2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/001_Balancing/004_Cheating.md

 When using these codes it is vital to have a build flag to distinguish between a "release build" and a "debug build", this way it is possible to completely strip out the debug code from the build, thus "reducing the attack surface": you can't abuse code that is not there.

 This is more difficult when dedicated servers are involved, since it would be necessary to have 2 copies of the server: a "release build" with all the debug code stripped out, and a "debug build" that allows for "debug cheats".
-Problem is that not having such "cheats" could make moderators work a lot harder (let's consider cases like Minecraft servers, where administrators need to be able to fly around to be able to scout possible cheaters "by eye").
+Problem is that not having such "cheats" could make moderators' work a lot harder (let's consider cases like Minecraft servers, where administrators need to be able to fly around to be able to scout possible cheaters "by eye").

 Some common exploits
 --------------------